hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

   - Pre-handle:
     - Check for `Fee Schedule Key` signature, in case of fees updates.
   - Handle:
-    - Add validation on keys - `Fee Schedule Key` and all keys from the `Fee Exempt Key List`.
+      - Add validation on keys
+          - `Fee Schedule Key` and all keys from the `Fee Exempt Key List`.
+          - Verify that the size is no more than the config value(`maxEntriesForFeeExemptKeyList`)
     - Add validation on custom fees:
+        - Verify that the size is no more than the config(`maxCustomFeeEntriesForTopics`)
       - Check if the fee collector account is usable (not deleted/expired).
       - Check if the fee type is `fixed`.
       - If the fee has denominating token:
-        - Check if the token is usable ()
+          - Check if the token is usable
-        - Validate fee amount - TBD- MAX_FEE is not defined in the HIP, and it is used in the context of SDK only
+          - Check if the token is fungible
+          - Check if the fee amount is no more then the token's max supply
         - Check if the collector is associated with the token
     - Update the values of the new fields in the state.